nishitpatell/GeoSynth/GOOGLE_AUTH_SETUP_GUIDE.md

-# Google OAuth Setup Guide for GeoSynth
+# Google OAuth Setup Guide for Geosynth

 ## 🎯 Overview
 This guide will walk you through setting up Google Sign-In/SSO for your GeoSynth application using Supabase authentication.